Women's and Gender Studies

 Women's and Gender Studies majors are required to take a total of 32 credit hours.
 Students may sign up for a course either under the department number or under the Women's and Gender Studies number.
 Both numbers will count toward the Women's and Gender Studies major or minor.
 No more than two courses at the 100 level may count toward the major.
 All Women's and Gender Studies majors must take the following:

-- Required core courses:
+1. Required core courses:

-WGST 101 - Issues in Feminism (4 credits)
+WGST 101 | Issues in Feminism | |

-WGST 451 - Senior Research and/or WGST 452 - Senior Research (4 credits) - Four elective courses in WGST and/or cross-listed with WGST (subject to the following distribution constraints):
+2. Four elective courses in WGST and/or cross-listed with WGST (subject to the following distribution constraints):

-- One course on transnational feminism.
+b) One course on Transnational Feminism.

-- At least one of the above courses must be cross-listed with Black Studies.
+d) At least one of the above courses must be cross-listed with Black Studies.

 Students are encouraged to consult with the Director of Women's and Gender Studies in selecting their courses.